 So… now what?
 Now we had two rings to buy and no idea what to buy for either.
 Despite the wealth of information out there on picking out a diamond, none of the research we did was very helpful.
 (Do an internet search for it and you’ll get a lot of “that two months’ salary thing is nonsense; do whatever you’re comfortable with!” which is nice, but totally useless.)
 I kept asking him to just give me a budget, but he didn’t know what the “right” budget was and didn’t want me to be disappointed once we started looking at rings in real life.
 (While the idea that all women believe bigger is better when it comes to engagement rings is constantly reinforced in our culture and it’s incredibly toxic, Eric and I both know damn well that I really love nice things, even when I cannot afford nice things.)
 The night we finally set the budget, I seriously expected him to write it on a legal pad and wordlessly slide it across the table to me.

 But at least there was guidance for him.
 For me?
 Not a thing.
 Should it even be a ring?
+What are engagement rings for men even like?
 We talked watches, bracelets, cufflinks… but we kept coming back to a ring.
 But… how would he wear it?
 Should he wear it on his left hand and then move it to his right hand after we were married?
 And what rings did he like?
 He knew what he liked for wedding rings, but it seemed like his engagement ring should look different from his wedding ring in some way.
 On the one hand (heh), I was worried we weren’t going to find something and that our official engagement (which was to be marked not with a proposal, but with a secret engagement party we were planning for our parents’ upcoming trip to Houston) would be here before we found a ring for him.
 But on the other hand, I was having so much fun with the process.
 Between shopping for the perfect ring and planning a surprise for my loved ones, I started to get a sense of what men have been experiencing all these years.
 It was awesome!
 I couldn’t understand why we had been letting them have all the fun this whole time.

 About a week before our engagement party, I came across a great ring on Etsy that we both really liked.
 Loved, actually.
 I contacted the seller and asked if he could do a “shotgun engagement,” and he could.
 I wasn’t expecting that I would feel so excited when I hit the button to actually buy the ring, but I got a huge rush.
 As soon as I got my confirmation email, I had to email all my friends to tell them (in all caps, no less).
 I couldn’t wait to see it in person and to put it on his finger.
 Yes, I love buying gifts for people, but this was better than any gift I’d ever bought before.
 You think ripping a $5 DVD player from the hands of a rabid soccer mom at 5 AM at Target on Black Friday is the best feeling in the world until you buy someone an engagement ring.